Loading…

 How many chapters?

-151 chapters through Season 4.
-The series is ongoing: S4 ended in mid-2026 and the manhwa went on a scheduled season break, not a permanent ending.
+154 chapters through Season 4.
+The series is ongoing: S4 ended in early 2026 and the manhwa went on a scheduled season break, not a permanent ending.
 The source web novel is complete at 400 chapters.
-Chapters 1-151 are fully available on WEBTOON and Tapas now.
+Chapters 1-154 are fully available on Tapas now.

 Is there an anime?

-Confirmed, no studio or date as of May 2026.
+Not confirmed.
+No studio or release date attached as of July 2026.

 Is it worth reading?